-I recently started rereading The Art of Extreme Self-care by Cheryl Richardson.
-I originally bought it a couple of years ago.
-I read it cover to cover, took notes, highlighted various passages, and implemented nothing.
-Change is hard and positive change can be particularly challenging to implement.
-We cling to our default settings with our dying grasp, even when they’re doing us harm.
+I recently reread Cheryl Richardson’s “The Art of Extreme Selfcare”.
+I bought it a couple of years ago and read it cover to cover, taking notes, highlighting important passages, and implementing nothing.
+Change, even positive change, is hard and can be challenging to implement.
+We cling to our default settings with our dying grasp, even when they’re harmful.

-The mirror part of the challenge was particularly hard.
-It occurred to me as I stood there, absorbing my response to my expression of self-affection, that notwithstanding all the work I’ve done in recovery, I still don’t look at myself very much.
+The mirror makes it particularly hard.
+It occurred to me as I stood there, absorbing my uncomfortable response, that notwithstanding the work I’ve done in recovery, I still don’t look at myself very much.
 I don’t like what I see.
-I glance, but only long enough to check if I have visible facial imperfections (pimples) or if I’ve gotten fat.
-That’s still what mirrors are to me; an eating disorder verification system.
-Usually, they tell me things I don’t want to hear – that I’m fat, ugly, and a waste of space.
-I’ve never really looked at myself while being kind, supportive, and loving.
-I’d definitely never said, “I love you.”
+I glance, but only long enough to check for facial imperfections and added fat.
+That’s still what mirrors are to me; a verification system for my neuroses.
+Mirrors exist to point out all the ways I’m wrong.
+I rarely look at myself in a kind, supportive, and loving way.

 Doing it felt utterly wrong.

-I don’t mean it yet, but I also don’t not mean it.
+And if I don’t always mean it yet, I also don’t not mean it.
 So, I might as well keep doing it.
 What’s the worst that could happen?